 - We will not print promotional posters.
 Please visit TRAC (Teacher Resource and Activity Center in Bagwell College of Education) for other types of posters.

 - Submit posters at least five days prior to due date.
 Posters will not be printed on the same day.

 - All posters submitted must be designed or converted to PowerPoint.

-- The Office of Undergraduate Research will not print multiple copies of the same poster.
+- We will not print multiple copies of the same poster.

-- The Office of Undergraduate Research is not responsible for proofreading or bad print quality due to faulty design (please follow design tips and templates).
+- We are not responsible for proofreading or bad print quality due to faulty design (please follow design tips and templates).

-- The Office of Undergraduate Research is not responsible for cutting or trimming of posters.
+- We are not responsible for cutting or trimming of posters.
 To avoid cutting or trimming, please follow the design tips and templates.

-- The Office of Undergraduate Research will not reprint posters due to any mistakes, improper formatting, or poor print quality.
+- We will not reprint posters due to any mistakes, improper formatting, or poor print quality.

 - Posters may not have large solid backgrounds.
 We can print graphics and images in small quantities on a research poster, but large solid blocks of color can damage our printer.